meleu/tdd-ruby/objects-methods-and-integers.md

 ### Write the minimal amount of code for the test to run

-By writing the minimal amount of code for the test to pass we're letting the tests guide our development.
+By writing the minimal amount of code for the test to run we're letting the tests guide our development.
 That's a core concept of Test-Driven Development.
 The main benefits with this principle is to take small steps and prevent over-engineering your implementation.

 Back to the error message: